Varlotte/phase-5-project/README.md

 -Temporarily: if you're seeing localhost:5555 errors, do npm run build instead of npm start for the front end (dev note)

+-There are firebase.json files in the gitignore for both server and client

 ## Contributing

 1. clone the repo and `cd` into it